 "The Panic Room is the UK's largest escape room venue, with an amazing 15 different experiences to choose from.
-From horror rooms (not for visiting with the family!) to detective stories, murder mysteries and a Wizard-of-Oz or Pocahontas-themed experience, there are loads of options to choose from for an hour of action- and puzzle-packed fun (there's even a mini escape room for a taster session and a mobile escape room if you prefer the puzzling to come to you!).
+From horror rooms (not for visiting with the family!) to detective stories, murder mysteries and a Wizard-of-Oz or Pocahontas-themed experience, there are loads of options to choose from for an hour of action- and puzzle-packed fun (there's even a mobile escape room if you prefer the puzzling to come to you!).
 We loved the scene-setting and scope of our dinosaur adventure: there are multiple sections to explore and search, with challenges that both adults and kids found tricky (but satisfying).
 The atmosphere was tense but not scary, perfectly pitched for older-primary children.
 A thoroughly enjoyable afternoon for the whole group."

 Elena Dalrymple went to Dino Land with a friend and their children, aged from 8 to 15.

 The Panic Room is in Gravesend, Kent (different rooms are also available at The Panic Room Harlow, in Essex).
 Prices start at £25 per person and most of the escape room experiences are suitable from age 8+.

 "An ancient tomb had been uncovered and it was our mission to explore it for clues about an explorer that had gone missing many years ago.
 Could we solve the mystery without being entombed ourselves?